0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

-# PolygonID SDK Plugin: Example App
+# Polygon ID SDK Plugin: Example App

-This example illustrates how to fetch Dart packages to create your Dart project and how to initiate PolygonID SDK, which we learnt to install in our last tutorial.
-This example is the implementation of the PolygonID Flutter SDK
+This example illustrates how to fetch Dart packages to create your Dart project and how to initiate Polygon ID SDK, which we learnt to install in our last tutorial.
+This example is the implementation of the Polygon ID Flutter SDK.

 ## Fetch Dart Packages